auth0-samples/auth0-react-samples/README.md

 ## Embedded Integration Samples

-These samples use Auth0's [hosted login page](https://auth0.com/docs/hosted-pages/login) which offers the fastest, most secure, and most feature-rich way to add authentication to your app.
+These samples use Auth0's [Universal Login](https://auth0.com/docs/hosted-pages/login) which offers the fastest, most secure, and most feature-rich way to add authentication to your app.

 For samples which demonstrate how to embed the Lock widget or a custom login form directly into your application, see the [embedded-login](https://github.com/auth0-samples/auth0-react-samples/tree/embedded-login) branch.